- Michael Thompson

 I was 29 years old, and for the first time in my life, I felt like I could do anything.
 I was about to close the deal on the sale of my investment property, which would net me a $250,000 payout.

-But the moment I heard the voice on the other end of the line, I knew something was wrong.
-My stomach began to drop.
+But the moment I heard the voice on the other end of the line, I knew something was wrong and my stomach began to drop.

 After a long pause, the man — my partner in the deal, and someone who I’d once considered family — gave me the news.
 “Michael, the money isn’t coming,” he said.
 “The deal is dead.”